Kia Niro practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

 With its roomy five-door body and practical boot, the Kia Niro is an attractive option for families with busy lifestyles.
-Because it was designed from the outset as a hybrid, clever packaging means the battery pack doesn’t impinge on people or their luggage.
+Because it was designed from the outset as a hybrid, clever packaging means the battery doesn’t impinge on space for people or their luggage.

 Kia Niro interior space, storage & comfort